Command Line Interface

 eslint-disable comments which are no longer applicable.

-Warning: When using this option, it is possible that new errors will start being reported whenever ESLint or custom rules are upgraded.
+Warning: When using this option, it is possible that new errors start being reported whenever ESLint or custom rules are upgraded.
 For example, suppose a rule has a bug that causes it to report a false positive, and an

 eslint-disable comment is added to suppress the incorrect report.
 If the bug is then fixed in a patch release of ESLint, the